adobe/aepsdk-roku/Documentation/api-reference.md

 ### createMediaSession

 Creates a new Media session with the provided XDM data.
 The XDM data event type should be `media.sessionStart`.
-If the `playerName`, `channel`, and `appVersion` are not provided in the XDM data, the SDK will use the global values passed via `updateConfiguration` API.
+If the `playerName`, `channel`, and `appVersion` are not provided in the XDM data, the AEP Roku SDK will use the global values passed via `updateConfiguration` API.

 About the XDM data structure, please refer to the [starting the session ](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/getting-started.html?lang=en#start-session) document.